 - Press Locate (at the bottom right of the console) to light up the selected fixtures in open white and move them to a central position.
-See the next section for more Locate options. - You can deselect a fixture by pressing the select button again. - In the system display area of the touch screen, the console will show you which fixtures are currently selected.
+See the next section for more Locate options. - You can deselect a fixture by pressing the select button again. - In the system display area of the touch screen, the console will show you which fixtures are currently selected. - Press Clear (right of numeric keys) to deselect all fixtures and remove all changes from the programmer.
+See the next section for more Clear options.

-- Press Clear (right of numeric keys) to deselect all fixtures and remove all changes from the programmer.
-See the next section for more Clear options. - Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
+- Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
 All previously selected fixtures (since you last pressed Clear) stay in the programmer.
 Once a fixture has been edited, the button shows a darker blue (also on the HUD).
-The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page of the preset faders by pressing the pages +/- buttons between faders 15 and 16.
-Palettes, groups and cues you have saved on the preset faders will also change with the page.
-On the touch screens you use the scroll slider, or the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context menu)
+The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page by touching one of the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context button to the left of the menu buttons).
+Otherwise you can use the scroll slider to show other pages.

-• Using Key Profiles (see section 12.2.1 on page 215) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).
+• Using Key Profiles (see section 12.2.1 on page 212) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).